 Lane's practice over the past thirty years has involved an array of litigation matters, including the defense of medical malpractice, legal malpractice, libel, and commercial disputes, including a half-billion dollar dispute arising from the collapse of a reservations-system software development project and the international arbitration of a multi-billion patent-licensing dispute.
 He has represented individuals accused of bribery, contract murder, and rape.
 And, as counsel for plaintiffs, he has represented individuals and a group of Vietnamese orphans who survived the crash of their evacuation flight.

 Lane was born and raised in Houston, Texas, and graduated summa cum laude from Yale College in 1973.
 He received an M.A. from Cambridge University (Trinity College) and his J.D. from Yale Law School.
 Lane clerked for Judge Frank M. Johnson, Jr. of the U.S. District Court for the Middle District of Alabama before joining Williams & Connolly in 1979.
 He has served as a member and chair of the firm’s hiring committee.

-Lane is a member of the Yale Divinity School advisory board and senior warden of St. Columba's Episcopal Church.
-He is a former president of the Kingsley Trust Association, a past Chair of the Sidwell Friends School Board of Trustees, and a former trustee of School Year Abroad.
+Lane is a member of the Yale Divinity School advisory board.
+He is a former president of the Kingsley Trust Association, a past Chair of the Sidwell Friends School Board of Trustees, a former trustee of School Year Abroad, and a former senior warden of St. Columba's Episcopal Church.
 He serves as a literary executor of the Frank M. Johnson, Jr. papers at the Library of Congress.

 "Leaders in the Field" for product liability, Who's Who Legal: Life Sciences, 2016